Google & Amazon Crack Down On Sales Of Firearm Accessories Following Dayton And El Paso Shootings

-Following two mass shootings over this past weekend, Google and Amazon are cracking down on the sale of firearm accessories on their marketplaces, reported The Daily Mail.
-Despite sales policies that prohibited the sale of firearms and their accessories, both marketplaces continued to sell these items until taking action earlier this week.
+Following two mass shootings over this past weekend, Google and Amazon are cracking down on the sales of firearm accessories on their marketplaces, reported The Daily Mail.
+Despite sales policies that prohibited the sale of firearms and their accessories, both marketplaces continued to sell certain restricted items until taking action earlier this week.

-Among the items that Google has since removed are rifle magazines, ammunition belts, and a 100-round, double drum magazine.
+Among the items that Google has since removed include rifle magazines, ammunition belts and a 100-round, double drum magazine.

-A spokesperson for Google commented to The Washington Post about Google’s policies on the sale of guns and ammunition.
+A spokesperson for Google commented to The Washington Post about the company’s policies on the sale of guns and ammunition.

 “The sale of weapons, guns, and certain gun parts is strictly prohibited on Google Shopping.
 As soon as we found policy-violating results, we removed them and are working to prevent these instances from reoccurring.”

-Amazon was also guilty of continuing to sell items that were supposedly banned according to their sales policies, which prohibits the sale of magazine loaders, cinches, extensions, and kits that can be used to create gun magazines.
+Amazon was also guilty of continuing to sell items that were supposedly banned according to their sales policies, which prohibits the sale of magazine loaders, cinches, extensions and kits that can be used to create gun magazines.
 However, a Butler Creek 25-round magazine was found among the site’s listings and pointed out to the company on Monday.

 "Google and Amazon say they have removed gun-related shopping results that shouldn't have been there at all" https://t.co/0hFhs1jhie #Google #Amazon #guns